HendElAhmadi/E_Commerce-SoapApi/README.md

     2.  get list of user's cart items by userId
     3.  add to cart by sending userId, productName, the required quantity of that product
     4.  delete cart by userId
+    5.  delete product from cart by userId and productId

 5. Order Service